 - Finally, this is the fifth consecutive year that Harrah’s has hosted the Literacy Council’s annual Champions of Adult Literacy fundraiser.

-Clearly, Harrah’s is a wonderful community partner with a great track record of positive impact!
-We are excited to honor Harrah’s and its staff as a 2017 Champion of Adult Literacy.
+Clearly, Harrah’s is a wonderful community partner with a great track record of positive impact, deserving of being honored as a 2017 Champion of Adult Literacy.

 Generously Supported by the Community

-Champions of Adult Literacy 2017 is generously supported by many community partners, including Hall of Fame Sponsors Franklin Mint Federal Credit Union and Harrah’s Philadelphia Racetrack & Casino; All-Star Sponsor Bryn Mawr Trust; Gold Sponsors Brinker Simpson & Co., Iacona Collision Specialists, Rose Valley Appraisal Associates, and Sun East Federal Credit Union; Silver Sponsors The City of Chester, The Ed Joseph Snyder Family Support Center, Hayes Lounge, Professional Duplicating, and Sun East Charitable Foundation; and Bronze Sponsors 320 Market Cafe, All-State Insurance Agent Vinnie Arcana, Franklin Fountain/Shane Confectionery, Friends of Brian Kirkland, JB Collision, Star Vista Enterprises, and Swarthmore House Parts.
+Champions of Adult Literacy 2017 was generously supported by many community partners, including Hall of Fame Sponsors Franklin Mint Federal Credit Union and Harrah’s Philadelphia Racetrack & Casino; All-Star Sponsor Bryn Mawr Trust; Gold Sponsors Brinker Simpson & Co., Iacona Collision Specialists, Rose Valley Appraisal Associates, and Sun East Federal Credit Union; Silver Sponsors John Cipollone Heating & Cooling, The City of Chester, The Ed Joseph Snyder Family Support Center, Arthur G. Girton-Attorney at Law, Hayes Lounge, Professional Duplicating, and Sun East Charitable Foundation; and Bronze Sponsors 320 Market Cafe, All-State Insurance Agent Vinnie Arcana, Franklin Fountain/Shane Confectionery, Friends of Brian Kirkland, JB Collision, Star Vista Enterprises, and Swarthmore House Parts.